hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 - "The `&&` operator is a useful tool when chaining bash commands."
 ---

-After the excercises at the end of our last lesson, our Snakefile looks something like this:
+After the exercises at the end of our last lesson, our Snakefile looks something like this:

+FIXME: update this so it matches our end of episode 6 snakefile
 ~~~
 # our zipf analysis pipeline
 DATS = glob_wildcards('books/{book}.txt').book